"I love PSHE because we learn how to be kind, how to manage emotions and share our thoughts and feelings."

 Talk to Parents and Carers

-Thank you to those of you who attended our 'RSE talk to parents' on Tuesday 16th November.
+Thank you to those of you who attended our 'RSE talk to parents'.
 It was great to hear your views via our questionnaire and during the talk.
 Please find below additional copies of the handouts and the content we discussed.

 Useful information about our PSHE curriculum